ealsur/HTTPDataCollectorAPI/README.md

       services.AddSingleton<HTTPDataCollectorAPI.ICollector, HTTPDataCollectorAPI.Collector>();
     }

+## Does it work on Azure Gov clouds?

+Yes, just use the constructor overload to define the cloud service endpoint:

+    var collector = new  HTTPDataCollectorAPI.Collector("{Your_Workspace_Id}", "{Your_Workspace_Key}", "ods.opinsights.azure.us");

 ## Issues

 Please feel free to [report any issues](https://github.com/ealsur/HTTPDataCollectorAPI/issues) you might encounter.
 Keep in mind that this library won't assure that your JSON payloads are being indexed, it will make sure that the HTTP Data Collection API [responds an Accept](https://azure.microsoft.com/en-us/documentation/articles/log-analytics-data-collector-api/#return-codes) but there is no way (right now) to know when has the payload been indexed completely.